 According to World magazine, for $7,500, a Swiss company will take the ashes of a dead relative and turn them into a synthetic diamond you can wear.
 That’s one way to be remembered…

-But, we at All Pro Dad prefer that our children remember us by how we spent time with them doing the things they liked to do — flying kites, fishing, camping, etc. After we have died, we won’t be physically present — like that fake diamond — but our kids will always have great memories of us with them laughing and talking.
+But we, at All Pro Dad, prefer that our children remember us by how we spent time with them doing the things they liked to do — flying kites, fishing, camping, etc. After we have died, we won’t be physically present — like that fake diamond — but our kids will always have great memories of us laughing and taking with them.

 Here are 34 memory making things to do with your kids:

 1. Find a construction site and watch the trucks and tractors.

 2. Hide a kitchen timer and have your child search for it by listening for its ticking sound.

 3. Make a fishing pole with a stick and string.
 Tie a magnet on the end and fish for paper clips.

 4. Use sidewalk chalk to draw a city complete with roads.
 Use toy cars and trucks on the roads.